This is a list of the items which may be placed in an index file to be processed

 same directory or sub-directories are accessed.
 The server will put

-the name=value pairs in the CGI environment variable HTTP_COOKIE
+the name=value pairs in the CGI environment variable HTTP_COOKIE for

 access by CGI programs.
 This is useful for